flipt-io/flipt-client-sdks/README.md

 The [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface) versions of the client SDKs are currently available.

 > [!IMPORTANT]
-> Our FFI SDKs currently only work with OSes that use the `glibc` C library.
-We are working on adding support for other OSes that use `musl` such as Alpine Linux.
-See [this issue](https://github.com/flipt-io/flipt-client-sdks/issues/141) for more information.
+> Our FFI SDKs fully support OSes that use the `glibc` implementation of the C standard library.
+We have beta support for versions of the SDKs that use the `musl` C library.
+See [this issue](https://github.com/flipt-io/flipt-client-sdks/issues/141) for which SDKs have versions that support `musl`.

 ### Supported Architectures